hydroper/rust-langmeantree/README.md

-# Meaning trees for Rust
+# langmeantree

 The `langmeantree` crate provides an intuitive way to describe meanings of a language using dynamic dispatches and hierarchy definitions using an arena.

-`langmeantree` may be used for language compiler codebases.
+`langmeantree` may be used for language compiler codebases for representing meanings, also referred to as *symbol* references.

 ## To do